 - Seminars take place both on campus and may also travel off campus, using the City of Chicago, its museums, theaters and cultural institutions as our classroom

 - Students choose to register for their top 5-7 Seminars at the end of each semester for the upcoming semester.

 - Seminars do not include grades or homework or assessment

 Vincentian Day meets our need to create intentional opportunities across our student body to build relationships *outside of academics* so we can maintain the community feel that we feel is so unique to DePaul Prep.
 Vincentian Day is designed to capture both the spirit and mind of our students, engaging them in learning that is qualitatively different from the learning done in classrooms but that is equally important to our student's growth and development into young adults.

 Additionally, Vincentian Day provides opportunities for enrichment and for students who struggle academically, or who face historical marginalization in school, or who just feel like they don't "fit" with school via academics to still find a space to connect with an adult and like-minded students during the school day.

-During the mornings of Vincentian Day, two activities will happen:
+During the mornings of Vincentian Day

 - Faculty will be engaged in professional development and department collaboration from 8 a.m. until 11 a.m.